 3) Professional editing and writing consulting

-For my professional editing practice, I work with a very small group of very successful and motivated writers.
+For my professional editing practice, I work with a very small group of very successful and highly motivated writers.

 A book is a big project and often book editors at the publishing company want to see the whole manuscript once it’s finished and not read it piecemeal as it’s being drafted.

 It’s very expensive to hire me.

-I charge a hefty hourly rate (more for businesses than for individuals).
+I charge a hefty hourly rate.
+More for businesses than for individuals.

-It’s also very difficult.
-I don’t advertise my professional editing services and I turn down more than 95 percent of the writers who contact me.
+I don’t advertise my professional editing services and I turn down more than 95 percent of the aspiring writers who contact me.

-You read that right.
-I turn down the majority of the people who would like to hire me.
+I turn down the majority of the people who want to hire me.

 Because I have a finite amount of brain power every day and if I’m using my best brain to edit someone else’s writing that means I’m not using it on my own writing.